farambis/StatCompare-Whiz/markdown/dependent_nonparametric.md

 The coefficient of overlapping 2 ($OVL_2$) is the proportion of overlap relative to the joint distribution of two contrasted populations (DelGiudice, 2019), which is the amount of combined area shared by the populations of measurements ***a*** and ***b***.

 A nonparametric estimator of the above quantity may be obtained by estimating the numerator and denominator separately and dividing the two quantities.
-The numerator can be estimated as described in detail above (see $\hat{OVL}$).
+The numerator can be estimated as described in detail above (see $\widehat{OVL}$).
 The denominator can be estimated in a similar fashion:

 $$ \hat{\theta} = \frac{1}{k} \sum_{i = 1}^k \frac{1}{2} \left( \max \left\{  \hat{f}_{n_a} \left( \frac{i}{k} \right), \hat{f}_{n_b} \left( \frac{i}{k} \right) \right\} + \max \left\{ \hat{f}_{n_a} \left( \frac{i - 1}{k} \right), \hat{f}_{n_b} \left( \frac{i - 1}{k} \right) \right\} \right) $$

 giving the estimator:

-$$ \hat{OVL}_2 = \frac{\hat{OVL}}{\hat{\theta}} $$
+$$ \widehat{OVL}_2 = \frac{\widehat{OVL}}{\hat{\theta}} $$

-Grice and Barret(2014) argue that $OVL$ is to be preferred over $OVL_2$ in most contexts, because $OVL_2$ gives information about overlap and nonoverlap with respect to the joint distribution or combined area of the two distributions, which is unintuitive. $OVL$, on the other hand, indicates what percentage of the area a distribution shares with the other distribution which is easier to interpret.
+Grice and Barret(2014) argue that $OVL$ is to be preferred over $OVL_2$ in most contexts, because $OVL_2$ gives information about overlap and nonoverlap with respect to the joint distribution or combined area of the two distributions, which is unintuitive. $OVL$, on the other hand, indicates what proportion of the area a distribution shares with the other distribution which is easier to interpret.

 We could not identify a closed form formula for the confidence interval of this ES.
 Thus, a $1 - \alpha$ percentile bootstrap confidence interval is implemented exclusively.